 An all-in-one mortgage is a home loan that combines a bank account, a mortgage, and a home equity line of credit (HELOC) into one product.
-These mortgages offer perks many conventional mortgages don’t.
+These mortgages offer perks that other conventional mortgages don’t.
 An all-in-one mortgage can help borrowers pay off their home loan faster without refinancing, reduce their interest payments, and easily tap their home equity to get cash when they need it.

 Definition and Examples of All-in-One Mortgages

 An all-in-one mortgage is a combination mortgage and home equity loan that functions like a bank account.
 You can use money deposited into your account, such as your paycheck, to pay down the principal and interest on your mortgage, ideally enabling you to pay it off in less time and lower your interest expense over the life of your loan.
+But if you need that money later on for an expense, it's available to you.

 Borrowers who benefit most from an all-in-one mortgage generally have the goal to pay down their loan quickly or own their home outright, but they also want some liquidity if they find themselves short on cash for an unexpected expense.
 Homeowners who want to make home improvements without a definite timeline might also benefit from an all-in-one mortgage.